Pasta Bake with Pumpkin Tomato Sauce

 • To Reheat.
 If reheating from frozen, let thaw overnight in the refrigerator.
 Reheat single servings in the microwave with a splash of broth to keep it from drying out.
 Alternatively, you can reheat the pasta right in the casserole dish in a 350ºF oven until warm throughout.

-This pasta is plenty satiating on it’s own, however it also pairs well with a salad, roasted veggies, or bread.
+This pasta is plenty satiating on it’s own, however it also pairs well with a salad, roasted veggies, or meatballs.
 Here are a few of my favorite pairings:

-Spoon digging into a pan of pumpkin baked pasta
+Serving spoon digging into a pan of pumpkin baked pasta.

 • Sturdy non-slip cutting board.
 The best cutting board for all your slicing and dicing needs.
 I use it every single day for all my cooking ventures.